FrankLhota56/fortran66-flex/README.md

 ### Building Hollerith Constants

 When the start of a Hollerith constant is detected, this scanner computes the text length, then begins the start condition `HOLLERITH`.
 In this conditon, blanks are significant.
 While in the `HOLLERITH` condition, statement field text is transferred to an allocated buffer until this buffer grows to the specified length.
-Once we reach that length, the scanner restores the start condition that was active before beginning `HOLLERITH`, and return a Hollerith constant token with this buffer.
+Once we reach that length, the scanner restores the start condition that was active before beginning `HOLLERITH`, and return a Hollerith constant token with this buffer as its value.

 This flex grammar allows a Hollerith constant to span multiple lines.
 The standard does not explicitly require support for this, but the grammar supports it for two reasons:
-1. There are 1960's code samples with multi-line Hollerith constants; and
+1. There are 1960's Fortran code samples with multi-line Hollerith constants; and
 1. If a Hollerith constant is limited to one line, then no such constant could be longer than 63 characters.

 To change this grammar so that Hollerith literals are restricted to a single line, comment out the definition of the macro `MULTI_LINE_HOLLERITH_LIT` in `fortran66.l`.